Abhishek200416/Project-Raseed-Basic-Prototype-/README.md

 export $(grep -v '^#' .env | xargs)

 # 4) Launch server
-uvicorn backend.main:app --reload --port ${PORT:-8080}
+python -m uvicorn backend.main:app --reload --port 8080

 8 · What you should see
 Upload a sample receipt → line-items appear in a table